 9 Things You Need to Know Before Working with Special Needs Students

-1. You will be stressed
+1. It will be stressful

 Escallier says it’s important for special education teachers and administrators to make sure there’s enough coverage for each student in their class to help prevent dangerous situations.
 In addition to having enough help on hand, you need to be able to remain calm to keep things from getting out of control.